Simplicity is Key: WordLift Tool Review

 Practicing SEO is one of the most engaging “jobs” in the world because it’s one of the few crafts that can be done in more than one way.
 While a majority of the SEO methodology are defined to be either White Hat SEO or Black Hat SEO, the fact remains that “there’s more than one way to skin a cat”, so to say.
 Personally, I’m partial to White Hat SEO myself and to achieve my goals with my strategies, I have to rely on the best tools to get the job done.

-One such tool is WordLift which is basically a plugin for WordPress that’s designed to process structured data markup automation.
+One such tool is WordLift that’s designed to process structured data markup automation.
 Sound familiar right?
-That’s what schema does but WordLift makes it easier and right in your WordPress word processor at that too.
+That’s what schema does but WordLift makes it easier.

 What WordLift does is that it allows its users to develop content that’s significant to their audience.
 The end goal in using WordLift is that the user can better cater and engage their target audience better due to WordLift essentially being an all-in-one natural language processing and semantic technologies program.

-A case can be made that manually working on structured data takes a lot of effort and time as well as extensive knowledge in coding and WordPress technologies because of how complex it can be.
-What WordLift does is that it does all of that with an easy to navigate user interface and in less than half the time it would take even an experienced SEO would take.
+A case can be made that manually working on structured data takes a lot of effort and time as well as extensive knowledge in coding and CMS technologies because of how complex it can be.
+What WordLift does is that it does all of that with an easy-to-navigate user interface and in less than half the time it would take even an experienced SEO would take.

 This is what the WordLift interface looks like.
-It’s a fairly simple looking tool and it’s straightforward enough to be easily understood.
-The WordLift tool is situated at the right side of the WordPress word processor.
+It’s a fairly simple-looking tool and it’s straightforward enough to be easily understood.

 The last step is adding the description itself.
 While it is okay to copy the official descriptions online, I strongly advise you to write your own definitions to ensure that the various search engines will actually associate the words you use with how you want use them.
 Basically that’s how you register keywords into entities for your structured data.
 It’s that simple